We hope that the following articles are helpful in answering some of your legal questions.

 I have friends, Jack and Shirley, who are in the process of remodeling their kitchen.
 Construction has taken longer than projected, and my friends are eager to have the work completed.
 Life without a kitchen increases stress.

-We provide professional attorney services for all injury claims, including:
+We provide professional attorney services for all accident and injury claims, including: